mvo-projects/chatbot/README.md

 # chatbot
-This is a pytorch seq2seq chatbot using
+This is a pytorch seq2seq chatbot using OpenSubtitles corpus.

 ### Clone the project
 ```sh